 A Mathematician’s Lament

-Cardano was invented by mathematician Charles Hoskinson and Jeremy Wood.
+Cardano was invented by mathematicians Charles Hoskinson and Jeremy Wood.
 You might recognize these names due to their involvement with Ethereum.
 Hoskinson co-founded the cryptocurrency with Vitalik Buterin but a schism between the two caused Hoskinson to leave the project in June 2014, with Ethereum launching a year later.

 Hoskinson then established the Cardano blockchain platform after two years of development.
 Cardano hosts its ADA coin, which you can hold in its accompanying wallet.

 Everything about Cardano is dressed in mathematics references.
-Its namesake was an Italian polymath known for his work in probability, while the ADA token is named after Ada Lovelace, whom many consider being the first computer programmer.
+Its namesake was an Italian polymath known for his work in probability, while the ADA token is named after Ada Lovelace, whom many consider to be the first computer programmer.

 Cardano differs from other cryptocurrencies, in that instead of publishing a white paper and converting it to code, the platform is founded on peer-reviewed research.

 Bitcoin was the first-generation cryptocurrency, establishing the P2P electronic system.
-Following that, Ethereum started the second generation by introducing smart contracts, but both suffer with scalability issues.
+Following that, Ethereum started the second generation by introducing smart contracts, but both suffer from scalability issues.

 To scale towards a global payment system, Cardano increases its transactions per second through a proof-of-stake protocol called Ouroboros, contrasting Bitcoin’s proof-of-work protocol.
 Everyone can mine new blocks in a proof-of-work algorithm but Cardano elects “slot leaders” to mine blocks.
 Block rewards are proportional to the amount of ADA staked.
 Ultimately, this feature saves on computing power, network bandwidth, and electricity.

 The final problem is sustainability.
 Typically, companies launch an ICO to raise funding and generate interest in an idea, but what happens when that funding runs out?
 Should companies launch another ICO?

 Cardano uses a treasury, which takes a percentage of every transaction that occurs on the network.
 It works similarly to a smart contract and can release funds to developers who want to improve the Cardano protocol.
-Users submit improvement proposals which are voted on by the community.
+Users submit improvement proposals that are voted on by the community.